 - Being controlling.

-- Being preoccupied and having trouble concentrating.
+- And Being preoccupied and having trouble concentrating.

 - Coming across as overly crucial.

-- Avoidant or passive-aggressive behaviour.
+- Avoidant or passive-aggressive behavior.

 What are the Causes of Anxiety in a Relationship?